ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``EXTRN_MDL_NAME_LBCS``: (Default: "FV3GFS")
    The name of the external model that will provide fields from which lateral boundary condition (LBC) files (except for the 0-th hour LBC file) will be generated for input into the forecast model.
 Valid values: ``"GSMGFS"`` | ``"FV3GFS"`` | ``"RAP"`` | ``"HRRR"`` | ``"NAM"``

-   ..
-COMMENT: The "except" parenthetical is not in config defaults...

 ``LBC_SPEC_INTVL_HRS``: (Default: "6")
    The interval (in integer hours) at which LBC files will be generated.
 This is also referred to as the *boundary update interval*.
 Note that the model selected in ``EXTRN_MDL_NAME_LBCS`` must have data available at a frequency greater than or equal to that implied by ``LBC_SPEC_INTVL_HRS``.
 For example, if ``LBC_SPEC_INTVL_HRS`` is set to "6", then the model must have data available at least every 6 hours.
 It is up to the user to ensure that this is the case.